The Steve Harvey Show: Syndication

-The series was first distributed to syndication to The WB, Fox, UPN, and independent affiliates in the United States by Columbia TriStar Television Distribution in September 2001, and remained airing in broadcast syndication in some U.S. markets on various local stations (such as WCIU and MeTV in Chicago) as late as 2008.
+The series was first distributed to syndication to The WB, Fox, UPN, and independent affiliates in the United States by Columbia TriStar Television Distribution in September 2001, and remained airing in broadcast syndication in some American markets on various local stations (such as WCIU and MeTV in Chicago) as late as 2008.
 From 2001 to 2005, reruns aired on NYC-based UPN station, WWOR-TV.
 From 2014 to June 2016, after Bill Cosby's sexual harassment allegations, The Cosby Show reruns were replaced on The WB's New York flagship station, WPIX by reruns of The Steve Harvey Show.
 The show began airing again in syndication as of 2015.

 The series aired on BET until March 2009, also on Centric (now BET Her) until 2018 and was on TBS in the United States until September 24, 2011, and aired on the UK channel Trouble.
 It was broadcast on Ion Television until March 16, 2009.

-As of 2019 and 2023, reruns of the show could be seen on getTV and Aspire TV.
+From 2019 to 2021, reruns of the show were seen on getTV and as of 2023, it currently airs on Aspire TV.
+On December 1, 2025, the show would debut on Cozi TV.

-As of 2022, the series was available for streaming online on Pluto TV and Tubi along Amazon Prime in the United States and the CTV Television Network's streaming service, CTV Throwback in Canada.
+As of 2022, the series was available for streaming online on Pluto TV and Tubi along with Amazon Prime Video in the United States and the CTV Television Network's streaming service, CTV Throwback in Canada.

 In 2022, Sony Pictures' channel Throw Back TV on YouTube posted several clips and episodes from the series for streaming purposes, led to the show's distributor Sony Pictures Television launched the channel dedicated to the series on August 24, 2022.

 In November 2023, all six seasons of the series were made available for streaming online on Hulu.